- EMERGING INITIATIVES

-As part of the Baker-Polito Administration’s Energy Storage Initiative (“ESI”), the Massachusetts Clean Energy Center (MassCEC) and Department of Energy Resources (DOER) are seeking proposals for energy storage demonstration projects as part of the ACES program.
+As part of the Baker-Polito Administration’s Energy Storage Initiative (“ESI”), the Massachusetts Clean Energy Center (MassCEC) and Department of Energy Resources (DOER) have announced the award of $20 million dollars to support 26 projects for energy storage demonstration projects across the Commonwealth.

 These projects are aimed at piloting innovative, broadly-replicable energy storage use cases/business models with multiple value streams in order to prime Massachusetts for increased commercialization and deployment of storage technologies.

-The ACES Program will help direct the Commonwealth’s first substantial investments in energy storage projects that demonstrate the benefits of storage to Massachusetts ratepayers and the electric grid, and will provide awards up to $1.25 million per project.
+The ACES Program will help direct the Commonwealth’s first substantial investments in energy storage projects that demonstrate the benefits of storage to Massachusetts ratepayers.

 The ACES Program will provide grants to entities to enable the installation of commercially viable energy storage technologies across a range of use cases, including those identified in the State of Charge report.